OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ### Fragment Injection

-Android SDK offers developers a way to present a [`Preferences activity`](https://developer.android.com/reference/android/preference/PreferenceActivity.html "Preference Activity") to users, allowing the developers to extend and adapt this abstract class.
+Android SDK offers developers a way to present a [`PreferencesActivity`](https://developer.android.com/reference/android/preference/PreferenceActivity.html "Preference Activity") to users, allowing the developers to extend and adapt this abstract class.

 This abstract class parses the extra data fields of an Intent, in particular, the `PreferenceActivity.EXTRA_SHOW_FRAGMENT(:android:show_fragment)` and `Preference Activity.EXTRA_SHOW_FRAGMENT_ARGUMENTS(:android:show_fragment_arguments)` fields.